jqliu09/MCLD/README.md

 ![qualitative](imgs/main_qualitative.png)

 ## Generated Results
-   You can directly download our test results from [Google Drive]() (Including 256x176, 512*352 on Deepfashion) for further comparison.
+   You can directly download our test results from [Google Drive](https://drive.google.com/drive/folders/1XweWnWqyey9Cp9Cyq_nUEyAyAM8PBaNA?usp=drive_link) (Including 256x176, 512*352 on Deepfashion) for further comparison.

 ## Dataset

 - Download `img_highres.zip` of the DeepFashion Dataset from [In-shop Clothes Retrieval Benchmark](https://drive.google.com/drive/folders/0B7EVK8r0v71pYkd5TzBiclMzR00).

 - Unzip `img_highres.zip`.
 You will need to ask for password from the [dataset maintainers](http://mmlab.ie.cuhk.edu.hk/projects/DeepFashion/InShopRetrieval.html).
-Then rename the obtained folder as **img** and put it under the `./dataset/deepfashion` directory.
+Then unzip it and put it under the `./dataset/deepfashion` directory.

 - Preprocess dataset by runing `prepare_dataset.py`.
 This will split the dataset, and prepare the needed conditions such poses, texture maps and face embeddings.
-You could also download our processed conditions form [Google Drive]().
+You could also download our processed conditions form [Google Drive](https://drive.google.com/drive/folders/1U5e1eL02b6KIm67LSnHqTjecA7MN57ag?usp=drive_link) and unzip.
 After the preprocessing, you should have your dataset folder organized as follows:

 ```text
 ./dataset/fashion/